 I am sorry to learn about the theft of your shop.
 Must be very difficult to start over again.
 I wish you the best of luck.
 I loved living in Yemen, but I went there with a job, so I don’t know what it is like to look for a job while there.
 It probably would be easier Is your wife Yemeni?
 If you can get a long term visa through your wife.
 I haven’t lived there in almost 2 years and do not really know what the situation is like now.
 But I do know that it’s a poor country with lots of problems to overcome.
 I do not think it would be an easy place to make money in, especially if you do not know Arabic.
 It’s a country to go to if you are very interested in the culture and are wiling to sacrifice a good income and potential difficulties for the experience of living there.

-Anonymous asked: Hello, I really like your Blog.
+Anonymous said: Hello, I really like your Blog.
 I just wondered if you learned the Arabic language while you have been in Yemen.
 Thanks :)